Is It Normal To Still Love My Ex? Six Strategies To Heal From Your Breakup

 Regardless of the length or seriousness of the relationship, breakups are rarely easy.
 After ending things with your ex, you may feel frustration, confusion, and even anger; but of course, you might also still love and care for this person.

-If you’re struggling to get over your ex, know that you’re not alone in this experience, and that your feelings – however complex or confusing – are completely normal.
-Love is an intense emotion, and it may take longer to fall “out” of love with your last partner than you expect.
+If you’re struggling to recover from a broken heart, know that you’re not alone in this experience, and that your feelings – however complex or confusing – are completely normal.
+Love can be an intense emotion, and it may take longer to fall “out” of love with your last partner than you expect.

 While these feelings are valid, you may be looking for strategies to move on from your past relationship and pursue connections with new romantic partners.
-We’ll review six strategies to get you started, as well as the psychology of breaking up and managing residual feelings of love for an ex.
+In this article, we’ll review six strategies to get you started, as well as the psychology of breaking up and managing residual feelings of love for an ex-partner.

 Are you struggling to move on from your breakup?